Sparvnastet/sparvnastet_pelican/content/2012-08-25-autumn-schedule.rst

 :summary: Autumn Schedule

-Check out the awesome [http://sparvnastet.org/autumn-schedule/](schedule) for the autumn at Sparvnästet!
+Check out the awesome schedule_ for the autumn at Sparvnästet!

 There will be two epic workshop series running the next couple of weeks.
 One on offensive computer security and one on Arduino hacking.